PDSA Charity Shops

 - We're changing our opening times to 10am – 4:30pm so that we can carry out a deep clean every day.
 We recommend that you check your local shop's time, as opening hours may vary.

-- Customers should wear face coverings inside our shops, unless exempt.
-This is to help protect fellow customers, volunteers and staff.
-It is mandatory inside all shops in England, Wales, Scotland and Northern Ireland under government guidelines.
+- Customers are encouraged to wear face coverings inside our shops.
+While no longer mandatory in England, this is to help protect fellow customers, volunteers and staff.

 - Social distancing is being implemented throughout our shops.

 - One way systems have been introduced around our shops.

 - Hand sanitiser is available for everyone to use.

 - There are screens at the tills.

 - Masks and gloves are being provided to our staff and volunteers.

 - We've increased our time limits on returns to 28 days.

 - Key areas are cleaned regularly throughout the day.

 We're always grateful for your generously donated items and we're delighted to be able to accept some donations again as our shops reopen.

 - All clothing is steam cleaned with professional equipment.

 - Homeware and other items are wiped down or washed.

 For the time being, we can't accept furniture and have no home collections available.
 Thanks for your patience and understanding.